-Work on several significant capital projects within the U.S. progressed satisfactorily in 2020.
-These projects primarily include the sewer main extension and wastewater treatment plant expansion west of metropolitan Phoenix to accommodate new industrial and commercial customers.
+Work on several significant capital projects within the U.S. progressed satisfactorily in 2021.
+These projects primarily include the sewer main extension and wastewater treatment plant expansion west of metropolitan Phoenix to accommodate new industrial and commercial customers, and expansion of wastewater treatment plant in San Tan district acquired in January 2021.